nodes777/gameengine/notes/chapter5.md

 * To experience defining subregions within an image for texture mapping
 * To draw squares by mapping from sprite sheet elements
 * To prepare for working with sprite animation and bitmap fonts

+## 5.3 Sprite Animations

+* To gain a deeper understanding of animated sprite sheets
+* To experience the creation of sprite animations
+* To define abstractions for implementing sprite animations